CVHub520/X-AnyLabeling/docs/en/user_guide.md

 ### 2.4 Adding Image Captions

 X-AnyLabeling allows you to add a description or caption to the entire image:

-1. Enter Edit Mode (`Ctrl+E`).
+1. Enter Edit Mode (`Ctrl+J`).
-2. Click on an empty area of the canvas (not on a shape).
+2. Click an empty area of the canvas.
-3. Enter your text in the `Description` field in the right panel.
-This is saved in the `flags` field of the main JSON structure.
+3. Enter text in the `Description` field in the right panel.
+The value is saved in the top-level `description` field of the label JSON.

 ### 2.5 Searching Images